OceanFirst Bank Center

 Exterior

-This newer facility does not stand alone as it is actually attached to the old gym on the southwest side.
+This facility does not stand alone as it is actually attached to the old gym on the southwest side.
 The lightly colored brick arena features a small main entrance wing that juts out of an otherwise square building.
-It’s not the smartest set-up as the box office is hidden outside and around the corner.
-I couldn’t figure out where to find Will Call in the dark of my second visit.
+It’s not the smartest set-up as the box office is outside, not ideal in the heart of winter.
+My first few visits, I couldn’t figure out where to find the Ticket Office or Will Call in the dark.
+Signage got better on my return in 2026.
 The rest of the exterior is full of wide windows and topped off by a small, white roof.
-Generally, there’s nothing overly exciting about the design or look.
+Nothing overly eye-opening for the design, a little better than average I’d say.

 Concourse